NevilleKing/Game-Engine-Analytics/README.md

 ## Command Line Parameters
 - `--binX [int]` - The number of bins for the heatmap on the x-axis
 - `--binY [int]` - The number of bins for the heatmap on the y-axis

+## Generating an sln
+To generate the project files (sln) run the auto.bat file.
+This requires cmake and conan to be installed on the machine.